Great Smoky Mountains National Park Information

 April

 Flowering Dogwood trees reach their peak of bloom around mid-month.
-April 23-29: Annual Spring Wildflower Pilgrimage.
+The Annual Spring Wildflower Pilgrimage takes place this month.
 Dozens of woodland wildflower species are in bloom, including Foamflower, Columbine, Fire Pink, dutchman’s Britches, Trout Lily, White Trillium, Yellow Trillium, Crested Dwarf Iris, White fringed Phacelia, and Wild Geranium.
 Many Warblers and other migratory birds arrive to spend the summer and breed such as Ruby-throated hummingbird, Veery, Wood Thrush, Yellow-throated Viero, Chestnut-sided Warbler, Blackburnian Warbler, Canada Warbler and Scarlet Tanager.

 May